swiftlang/swift-evolution/proposals/NNNN-add-is-identical-methods.md

 * ContiguousArray
 * Dictionary
 * Set

-And the following types from Foundation:
-* AttributedString
-* AttributedSubstring
-* Data

 The methods follow the same pattern from `String`.
 Every `isIdentical` method is an instance method that takes one parameter of the same type and returns a `Bool` value in constant-time indicating two instances must be equal by value.
 Here is an example on `Array`: